24073779g/COMP5241-lab2/lab2_writeup.md

 5. Server auto-reloader made debugging logs noisy (server restarted while testing).
 I turned off the reloader locally during debugging so logs stayed stable.

+6. Deployment missing dependencies and env-vars on Vercel: during deployment the function crashed with import-time errors.
+See the "Deployment troubleshooting" section below for details and the fixes applied.

 ## Lessons learnt
 - Always add small, descriptive debug logs at integration boundaries (DB query, API responses, and critical parsing points).
 They quickly highlight which layer lost data.
 - Use defensive parsing and graceful fallbacks when integrating with external services that can return multiple shapes.
 - Prefer feature toggles (env vars) for optional backends rather than hard-coding them.
 This helps when switching between a free public service and a paid/prod instance.
 - For front-end quick features, prompt-based interactions are fast to implement; for production UX, replace them with modals or fully designed forms.

+Also: always confirm `requirements.txt` includes all runtime dependencies that your code imports at top-level — serverless platforms install from that file only.

 ## What I would improve next
 - Add formal migrations (e.g., use a migration tool) rather than ad-hoc ALTER SQL in `schema.sql`.